 The Franchising Code’s has a very broad definition of what constitutes a ‘franchise agreement’ that will unavoidably appear to encompass a number of different relationships that traditionally have fallen outside the usual concept of a franchise arrangement.
-To avoid any further ambiguity regarding this, the Franchising Code specifies certain relationships that will not, in themselves, constitute an actual franchise agreement.
+Because the definition is broad and could unwittingly or unwillingly include arrangements it as not designed to regulate, to avoid any ambiguity regarding this, the Franchising Code specifies certain relationships that will not, in themselves, constitute an actual franchise agreement.
 These include:

 - Employer and employee relationships;